 Automatic Transmission Exploded View

 The hydraulic part of the equation is an intricate network of passageways, fluid controlled pistons and servos plus other components that use the magic of hydraulic oil pressure to control the internal operation.

-The electrical part of the equation is usually the solenoids and electrically controlled valves that open and close to allow hydraulic fluid pressure to flow in the desired direction and accomplish a specific task.
+However, the electrical part of the equation contains the solenoids and electrically controlled valves that open and close to allow hydraulic fluid pressure to flow in the desired direction and accomplish a specific task.

 On modern vehicles the main computer is what controls the operation of the electrical circuits.
 The computer uses its varied inputs from sensors such as vehicle speed and throttle position to determine what actions are necessary for the transmission to apply.

 As an example, a solenoid valve can open to let hydraulic fluid flow to apply a certain gear set to perform a specific action.
 These gear sets provide many foreword speeds as well as reverse.